pkumar/spring-boot-social/README.md

 # spring-boot-social
-Twitter's Favorites has several uses, however I mostly use it as a social bookmark for later revisit.
+Twitter's Favorites have several uses, however I mostly use it as a social bookmark for later revisit.

 ## About the app
 A sample spring-boot app using using spring- mvc/social library to retrieve the favorites of a twitter handle.